skyyfall007/slidedecks/README.md

 # slide decks :grin:
-a collection of knowledge + expereinces that I've shared!
+a collection of knowledge + experiences that I've shared!

 | Date |  Event  |  Talk  |
 |------|---------|--------|